Love Bombing Meaning

 Intense Compliments and Idealization

 Early and exaggerated praise is common.
-Statements suggesting that someone is “perfect” or “the one” may appear before the relationship has had time to develop naturally.
+Statements suggesting that someone is "perfect" or "the one" may appear before the relationship has had time to develop naturally.
+The volume of compliments is part of the signal — genuine partners praise specific, real qualities rather than offering constant, sweeping flattery.

 Rapid Escalation of Commitment